brunomancuso/ErisTerminal/README.md

 In addition every builder/runtime object has a name and a destroy method.
 The name is used to reference it in the test case, and the destroy method is used to destroy resources if necessary (close a file for example).

-In the above test case example we have on builder "b".
+In the above test case example we have a builder "b".

 		var service = b.createCustomerService();